The Native Plant Online Store is Now Open:

 - Encourage biodiversity by providing food and shelter for native pollinators like monarch butterflies and seed eaters such as American goldfinches and cardinals.

 - Provide important sources of genetic diversity for wild populations of plants.

 - Help reduce global warming by sequestering carbon through their extensive root system which returns carbon to the soil.

 Native landscaping video

-Check out the great video that some GVSU students created for the River City Wild Ones about the importance of landscaping with native plants.
+Check out the great video that some GVSU students created for the Wild Ones River City Chapter about the importance of landscaping with native plants.
 A portion of the video was filmed at the Bunker Interpretive Center and in our native gardens, and features our own Professor David Dornbos.

-Native Plant Guild: This is a list of local businesses dedicated to providing West Michigan with ecological landscape design, native plants, installation and maintenance.
+Native Plant Guild: This is a group of local businesses dedicated to providing West Michigan with ecological landscape design, native plants, installation and maintenance.

-Calvin College's Plaster Creek Stewards (PCS): For locations within the Plaster Creek watershed, PCS provides businesses, schools, churches, and landowners with native landscape design services, native plants, installation and maintenance.
+Calvin University's Plaster Creek Stewards (PCS): For locations within the Plaster Creek watershed, PCS provides businesses, schools, churches, and landowners with native landscape design services, native plants, installation and maintenance.
 Their fees support their amazing work in educating about watershed issues and equipping the local community to take action to restore their watershed.
-If interested in contracting their services, contact firstname.lastname@example.org.
-Want to create a rain garden?
-Check out their step-by-step instructions.
+If interested in contracting their services, contact email@example.com.

 Ecosystem Preserve Pinterest page: If you are an educator looking to educate others about native plants and pollinators, check out our favorite list of educational resources, storybooks, art projects, apps, videos, and funding sources for creating native plant gardens.